 Pricing in retail is notoriously tricky.
 Margins are typically low, so being even slightly off with your pricing can lead to major issues.
 And with more competition than ever, your shoppers expect fair pricing.
 So most retail owners will hear a complaint about their pricing at one point or another.

 How to Fix It: First, identify the issue.
-If you have room to lower your prices while still making enough a margin on the item, then just lower the prices.
+If you have room to lower your prices while still making enough of a margin on the item, then just lower the prices.
 If you notice that customers are complaining that online prices are cheaper, you may have an issue with showrooming.
 If this is the case, try to match prices when possible.
 If you are unable to price match, look for ways to improve the customer experience that can help justify the higher price.
 If your shoppers aren’t looking elsewhere for the product, but still complaining about prices, revisit your store pricing strategy.
-Consider adding special discounts, promotions, or loyalty benefit to keep your shoppers happy.
+Consider adding special discounts, promotions, or loyalty benefits to keep your shoppers happy.

-Running out of a certain product now and then happens to all retailers, but if you’re consistently 86 of multiple items, your customers will start to notice.
+Running out of a certain product now and then happens to all retailers, but if you’re consistently 86’d of multiple items, your customers will start to notice.
 Remember, there are virtually no products that someone can’t go to a competitor for.
 And if you make it too difficult to come by, people will shop elsewhere.
 Likewise, you may just not carry certain products that your shoppers expect you to have.
 Listen for repeat questions or complaints and make changes when you notice a clear trend.

 How to Fix It: For the latter, the solution is simple: order any appropriate additional products that customers are demanding.
 The former problem can be a bit trickier.
 In this case, you’ll need to improve your inventory management.
 Make sure that your POS inventory system is making this easy for you.
 Auto-ordering, inventory level alerts, and vendor management features all make it far less likely that you’ll find yourself out of a product.

 This typically applies more to eCommerce retailers than brick and mortar shops.
 There are many complaints about products not being quite as advertised.
-And often times, the complaints are fair.
+And oftentimes, the complaints are fair.
 That doesn’t mean you’re doing something wrong, but it does mean that you should make some changes.

 How to Fix It: Check out your product images and descriptions online.
 Make sure that you offer as much relevant information as possible.
 Encourage product reviews so that your shoppers can get a good idea of your product from other purchasers.
 Don’t exaggerate the effectiveness or durability or performance of a certain item.
 Be honest with descriptions and promises.